Limit values and target levels exceeded every winter

 Norway has national targets for concentrations of particulate matter and NO2.
 In most towns these targets are not being met.

 In addition there are legally binding limit values laid down by the Pollution Regulations.
-Although there is a downward trend in levels of particular matter, the limit values were exceeded in 2013 in Oslo, Stavanger, Drammen and Fredrikstad.
+Although there is a downward trend in levels of particular matter, the limit values are exceeded some years.
 The limit values for NO2 are regularly exceeded in the largest towns.

 Air pollution is harmful to people, plants and animals